kyma-project/istio/docs/user/tutorials/01-55-send-requests-using-egress-and-mtls.md

 # Send mTLS Requests Using Istio Egress Gateway
-Learn how to configure and use the Istio egress Gateway to allow outbound traffic from your Kyma runtime cluster to a workload in another cluster using mTLS.
+Learn how to configure and use the Istio egress Gateway to allow mTLS-secured outbound traffic from your Kyma runtime cluster to a workload in another cluster.

 ## Prerequisites

 * You need two clusters:
-    1. With Istio and ApiGateway to expose nginx workload.
+    1. One with Istio and API Gateway modules added.
+You will use it to expose the target workload.
-    2. With the Istio module and egress enabled to perform requests.
+    2. One with the Istio module added.
+You will use it to send requests.
-* To use CLI instruction, you must install [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl), [openssl](https://www.openssl.org) and [curl](https://curl.se/).
+* You must install [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl), [openssl](https://www.openssl.org), and [curl](https://curl.se/).

 ## Steps

-### Generate mTLS certificates
+### Generate mTLS Certificates

-Use kubeconfig for the cluster that will contain the target workload.
+1. Export the `kubeconfig` file of the cluster that will contain the target workload.
+    ```bash
+    export KUBECONFIG={target-workload-cluster-config}
+    ```

-1. Export the following values as an environment variables (they will be needed throughout the whole tutorial):
+2. Export the following values as environment variables.
+You will use them throughout the whole tutorial.

     ```bash
     export DOMAIN={your-workload-host}{e.g. nginx.example.com}